ajvincent/composite-collection/README.md

 Currently, this module supports strong maps of strong sets, and weak maps of strong sets.

+Maps of weak sets don't make sense right now:  they turn into glorified composite sets, providing only a little functionality you can replicate via subclassing in exchange for greater internal complexity (and probable memory leaks).

+## Guidelines for using this package

+As of January 15, 2022, the *composite-collection* package is still under development.
+That said, I suggest the following practices for developers using this package to follow.

+- If you want one or two or even three of this package's exported collection modules, copy and paste the modules into your project as-is.
+They already have license boilerplate and JSDoc specifying the copyright and author information.
+  - Don't forget to copy the `exports/keys` directory to your destination as well!
+Almost all the collection modules depend on the files in there.
+- If you are developing more complex collections, `npm install --save-dev composite-collection` as a development dependency.
+  - Maintain a "configurations" subdirectory that has only `CollectionConfiguration` export modules in it.
+  - Maintain a "collections" subdirectory to receive the modules which *composite-collection* generates.
+Feel free to import modules from this subdirectory and use them, but do not edit them.
+  - Invoke the Driver only when you need to rebuild the modules in your collections subdirectory.
+Sure, it's really fast at generating modules, but why add extra build steps?
+The collections themselves should be fairly stable.
+- Consider using [rollup.js](https://rollupjs.org/guide/en/) to bundle files from the collections subdirectory into another subdirectory you import from, particularly if you only use one composite collection.
+  - Use `--format=es` to preserve the ECMAScript Modules output.
+- Feel free to file GitHub issues for support!

 ## Features

 Currently supported (version 0.4.0):